Services

 In-person counseling services are available on the Walla Walla campus by appointment.
 Drop-in sessions are offered on the Walla Walla campus, subject to availability.

-Telemental health (online) counseling is available to enrolled students on the Walla Walla & Clarkston campuses and for students attending online courses.
+Telemental health (online) counseling is available to enrolled students.
 Students must be physically located in Washington State at the time of the online counseling appointment due to licensure restrictions.
-For those students, that are not located in Washington, please contact one of our counselors for information regarding resources and referrals to providers in your area.
+For students that are not located in Washington, please contact one of our counselors for information regarding resources and referrals to providers in your area.

 TalkCampus is a 24/7, anonymous, free app where you can talk with other students from around the world about the ups and downs of life.
 Your student email address will give you free access, just download TalkCampus from the app stores.
 More info here: TalkCampus Sign-up